rwinslow/resolve/README.md

 ## Relief Arcs

-* Relief Arcs represent the moments between crises with recovery, reflection, or change.
-* Each arc is a small story
-  * Setup
-  * Conflict/Rising Action
-  * Climax
-  * Resolution
-* You may use downtime to:
-  * Develop your Background
-  * Change your Profession
-  * Learn a new Skill
-  * Relieve Doubt
-  * Relieve Harm
-  * Relieve Trauma
-  * Acquire special Gear
-  * Form new Bonds or strengthen existing ones
-  * Work on a project

-* Skill Arc
-  * You’re inspired to learn something new.
-What is it and why? (-1 Doubt)
-  * You practice but just can’t get it quite right.
-Mistakes are made. (-2 Doubt, \+1 Wound)
-  * You delve deep in the topic but a relationship suffers. (-2 Doubt, \-1 Bond)
-  * You have a breakthrough and everything clicks.
-Eureka. (-3 Doubt, \+1 Skill)
-* Bond Arc
-  * You formed a new bond or found a special moment with your existing one. (-1 Doubt, \+1 Bond)
-  * You find comfort in their presence. (-1 Doubt, \-1 Wound)
-  * The stress of your life tests the relationship (-1 Doubt, \+1 Wound, Roll Bond 6 to prevent \-1 Rank)
-  * There’s safety in vulnerability.
-You reveal what’s really going on (Relieve all Doubt, \-1 Trauma, \+1 Bond, can take no other Relief action this round)
-* Profession Arc
-  * Searching on the classifieds shows opportunity.
-You think about new challenges. (-1 Doubt)
-  * You have an interview.
-Hope you can afford new clothes. (-2 Doubt, Wealth 4 to dress the part and get the job)
-  * You’re fed up and quit in a blaze of glory. (-3 Doubt, -1 Wealth, Lose Profession)
-  * First day at work.
-Need to learn some names and watch a training video (-3 Doubt, +1 Wealth, New Profession)
-* Gear Arc
-  * You rummage around your old things and find something special. (-1 Doubt, New basic Gear)
-  * You do some research to find out more.
-It has a history. (-2 Doubt)
-  * Something about it speaks to you.
-You build some special connection to it. (-2 Doubt)
-  * Its true power reveals itself.
-Name it. (-3 Doubt, Gear updated with special power)
-* Wealth Arc
-  * Your life bleeds into your work.
-Someone notices something different about you. (-1 Doubt)
-  * You have to make a tough call at work. (-2 Doubt, +1 Wound)
-  * You figured out how to separate work and life, but that means leaving something behind. (-3 Doubt, +1 Wound, Forget 1 piece of Gear at home next conflict)
-  * Your efforts are noticed.
-Management thinks you’re ready for more responsibility. (-3 Doubt, -1 Trauma, -All Wounds, +1 Wealth)
+Each arc is a small story with a **Setup, Conflict, Climax, and Resolution**.
+The costs and benefits are noted up front.
+You may complete each arc multiple times as long as you reach its resolution before.
+You can:
+- Learn a new Skill
+- Form new or strengthen existing Bonds
+- Change your Profession
+- Acquire special Gear
+- Earn greater Wealth
+- Create new arcs to grow how you want

+**Skill Arc**
+- (-1 Doubt) You’re inspired to learn something new.
+What is it and why?
+- (-2 Doubt, +1 Wound) You practice but just can’t get it quite right.
+Mistakes are made.
+- (-2 Doubt, -1 Bond) You dive into the topic but a relationship suffers.
+What happened?
+- (-3 Doubt, +1 Skill) You have a breakthrough and everything clicks.
+What is your Eureka moment?

+**Bond Arc**
+- (-1 Doubt, +1 Bond) You formed a new Bond or have a special moment with an existing one.
+What was it like?
+- (-1 Doubt, -1 Wound) You find comfort in their presence.
+How do you relax together?
+- (-1 Doubt, +1 Wound, Roll Bond and gain 1 rank on 5 or 6) The stress of your life tests the relationship.
+What conflict arises?
+- (Clear all Doubt, -1 Trauma, +1 Bond, can take no other Relief action this round) There’s safety in vulnerability.
+You reveal what’s really going on.
+What do you say?

+**Profession Arc**
+- (-1 Doubt) You find a new opportunity in the classifieds.
+What is it and what do you think it will be like?
+- (-2 Doubt, Roll Wealth, 4+ to dress the part and get the job) You have an interview.
+How does it go?
+- (-3 Doubt, -1 Wealth, -Professsion) You quit in a blaze of glory.
+How does it go down?
+- (-3 Doubt, +1 Wealth, +Profession) First day at work.
+Who do you meet?
+How does it go?

+**Memento Arc**
+- (-1 Doubt, New basic Gear) You rummage around your old things and find something special.
+What is it?
+- (-2 Doubt) You do some research to find out more.
+It has a history.
+What is that history?
+- (-2 Doubt) It has a soul and you commune with it.
+Describe what you experience.
+- (-3 Doubt, Gear updated with special power) Its true power reveals itself.
+What is it?

+**Wealth Arc**
+- (-1 Doubt) Your life bleeds into your work.
+Who notices something is up?
+What happens?
+- (-2 Doubt, +1 Wound) You have to make a tough call at work.
+What is that tough call?
+- (-3 Doubt, +1 Wound) You calm down a bad situation and your boss sees.
+What went wrong and how did it resolve?
+- (-3 Doubt, +1 Wealth, -1 Trauma, -All Wounds, ) Your efforts are noticed.
+Management thinks you’re ready for more responsibility.
+What are they?

 ## GM